-Construction, Operation and Decommission Phases
+Construction, Operational and Decommissioning

-• Implement an effective system of run-off control which collects and disseminates run-off water from hardened surfaces and prevents potential down slope erosion (all phases).
+- Promotes strict stormwater management and erosion control: Implementation of an effective system of stormwater run-off control; maintenance of vegetation cover; and stripping, stockpiling and respreading of topsoil. - Implement an effective system of run-off control which collects and disseminates run-off water from hardened surfaces and prevents potential down slope erosion (all phases).

-Maintaining Social Benefits
+• Maintaining Social Benefits

-Decommissioning Phase:
+Decommissioning

-- The social benefit fund should explore partnership and other sources of funding. - Some funds should be invested as a source for future support to local children.
+- The social benefit fund should explore partnerships and other sources of funding. - Some funds should be invested as a source for future support to local children.

-Mitigate Retrenchments
+• Mitigate Retrenchments

-Decommissioning Phase:
+Decommissioning

-- During the contract period, provision should be made for those employed to obtain additional skills set. - Effort should be made to obtain placement for contract workers in either their current or their alternative field of expertise. - The developer should establish a fund from which these contractors could benefit. - The established Monitoring Committee for the construction and demolition phases in collaboration with representatives of the local community, has to ensure that that the EMPr is implemented and the solar and hydrogen facility is decommissioned and that any problems that arise and is associated with the decommissioning phase, is addressed.
+- During the contract period, provision should be made for those employed to obtain an additional skill set. - Efforts should be made to obtain placement for contract workers in either their current or their alternative field of expertise. - The developer should establish a fund from which these contractors could benefit.